Trust Me, You'll Want to Change These 22 iPhone Settings

 Read more: Why You May Want to Revoke Precise Location Permissions From Instagram

-The back of your iPhone can be used as a control to activate certain actions, like take a screenshot or enable low power mode, and run shortcuts that can automatically play music when you arrive at the gym or turn on your smart lights when you get home.
-However, the setting is hidden deep in your settings -- here's how to find it.
+The back of your iPhone can be used as a secret button to activate certain actions, like take a screenshot or enable low power mode, and run shortcuts that can automatically play music when you arrive at the gym or turn on your smart lights when you get home.
+However, the option is hidden deep in your settings -- here's how to find it.

 In the Settings app, go to Accessibility > Touch > Back Tap and choose one of the two tapping options (double or triple tap).
 You should see a list of actions you can run by tapping the back of your iPhone, like opening your camera, turning on the flashlight, scrolling up and down and more.
-Tap on on action or shortcut to arm it.
+Tap on on action or shortcut to set it for double or triple tap.

 3. Bring back full-screen incoming call alerts